inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 .. **V1** Ethernet VLANs are physical Ethernet networks separated into virtual networks at the data link layer, so that virtual LANs behave as if they were physically separate LANs.

 A physical Ethernet network can be separated into virtual networks at the data link layer, so that these virtual LANs behave as if they were physically separate networks.
+Virtual LANs are disribed in IEEE 802.1Q.

 ..
 The Model